Ukraine targets initial $40 bln for 'Green Marshall Plan'

 By Simon Jessop and Olena Harmash

-LONDON, June 19 (Reuters) - War-torn Ukraine is seeking up to $40 billion to fund the first part of a "Green Marshall Plan" to rebuild its economy, a senior Ukrainian government official told Reuters ahead of a summit this week.
+LONDON, June 19 (Reuters) - Ukraine is seeking up to $40 billion to fund the first part of a "Green Marshall Plan" to rebuild its economy, including developing a coal-free steel industry, a senior Ukrainian official said ahead of an international summit.

+Politicians and financiers will discuss short-term funding issues as well as look at long-term reconstruction efforts at the two-day meeting, starting in London on Wednesday and co-hosted by Ukraine and Britain.

+It is expected to launch a "war risk" insurance scheme to cover companies that begin investing in Ukraine again and see government officials discuss behind the scenes if and how to use frozen Russian assets to fund some of the rebuild effort.

+The World Bank estimates Ukraine's reconstruction will cost more than $400 billion, three times the country's gross domestic product.
+Since Russia's invasion in February 2022, external backers have poured $59 billion into Ukraine to support it during the war.

-Giving the figure of $40 billion for an initial phase of reconstruction, Rostyslav Shurma, a deputy head of President Volodymyr Zelenskiy's office, said the first focus would be the iron and steel industry.
+Giving the figure of $40 billion for an initial phase of reconstruction, Rostyslav Shurma, a deputy head of President Volodymyr Zelenskiy's office, told Reuters the first focus would be the iron and steel industry.

 The sector contributed around 10% of Ukrainian GDP in 2021, a third of export revenues and employed around 600,000 people.
 It also accounted for 15% of the country's carbon emissions and Shurma said there was now an opportunity to build an industry driven by renewable energy.

-"If you have to rebuild, it is logical to rebuild green in line with new technologies...
-Our vision is to build a 50 million tonnes green steel industry in Ukraine," he told Reuters.
+"If you have to rebuild, it is logical to rebuild green in line with new technologies ...
+Our vision is to build a 50 million tonnes green steel industry in Ukraine," he said.

-Doing so would allow the country to become the world's cheapest supplier of green steel and a major support to Europe's efforts to decarbonise, driven by an investment push in new wind, solar, nuclear and hydro power.
+Doing so would allow the country to become the world's cheapest supplier of so-called "green" steel - made without the use of fossil fuels - and a major support to Europe's efforts to decarbonise, driven by an investment push in new wind, solar, nuclear and hydro power.

 Many of the country's damaged legacy steel plants were built in locations that suited their reliance on coal as a power source, but they were now free to build closer to the iron ore deposits and away from the Donbas region, Shurma said.

+Moscow last year claimed the Donetsk and Luhansk regions, which make up the broader Donbas region, as "republics" of Russia, in a move condemned by most members of the United Nations as illegal.

-To help raise $20-$40 billion in initial funding, Ukraine plans a coalition of industry, public and private sector stakeholders to develop the plan, including doing initial scoping work on projects.
+To help raise $20 billion to $40 billion in initial funding, Ukraine plans a coalition of industry, public and private sector stakeholders to develop the plan, including doing initial scoping work on projects.

 Preparatory work would likely take 1-1/2 years although "to be realistic, actual construction will start only after the war" is over, Shurma said.